-Interac is eager to help Canadians protect themselves, and we’re working hard on our end to protect your money.
+Interac is eager to help Canadians protect themselves, and we’re working hard on our end to protect your money and data.

-How Interac puts safety at the centre of what we do
+How Interac puts safety and cyber security at the centre of what we do

 - Bank-grade protection: Interac e-Transfer users are protected with multiple layers of security, including transaction encryption and financial institution authentication.